Wolke/botbuilder-linebot-connector/README.md

 var connector = new LineConnector.LineConnector({
-    hasPushApi: false, //you to pay for push api >.,<
+    hasPushApi: false, //you have to pay for push api >.,<
     // your line
     channelId: process.env.channelId || "",
     channelSecret: process.env.channelSecret || "",